Museum of Brands tickets & tours | Price comparison

 Museum of Brands is one of Notting Hill's smartest small museums, tucked just off Portobello Road and built around the chronological Time Tunnel.
 As you move from Victorian wrappers and wartime packaging to pop-era toys and cereal boxes, everyday objects turn into a vivid social history of Britain.

-For a first visit, choose a standard entry ticket: it covers the Time Tunnel and current temporary show, stays flexible with daily walk-up availability, and now rewards repeat visits over 12 months.
+For a first visit, choose a standard entry ticket: it covers the Time Tunnel and current temporary show, stays flexible with daily walk-up availability, and includes repeat visits for 12 months.

 Select a date to find available tickets, tours & activities: